 Accra, the coastal capital city of Ghana, is known for its sunny beaches, busy maritime ports, and the magnificent Academy of African Music and Arts.
-Similar to other major metropolitan areas in the Mother Continent, Accra is home to a burgeoning technology scene, but none of the participants in this scene ever imagined that their city would host Google’s first artificial intelligence laboratory in Africa.
+Similar to other major metropolitan areas on the Continent, Accra is home to a burgeoning technology scene, but none of the participants in this scene ever imagined that their city would host Google’s first artificial intelligence laboratory in Africa.
 As of June 2019, there are 18 Google AI Research Centers around the world; eight of them in North America, seven in Europe, two in Asia, and the most recently opened lab in Accra.

 To understand why Google is interested in conducting AI research in Africa, it helps to review the reason the company chose the mega city of Lagos to build its largest technology hub in the continent.
 Anyone who is familiar with Lagos will tell you that life in this massive metropolis is chaotically amazing from an economic point of view; nonetheless, its labyrinth of communities is kept afloat thanks to a fierce entrepreneurial spirit.
 Making a living in Lagos is not easy; this is a task that requires plenty of tenacity and ingenuity, and these are business traits that Google likes to see in technology hubs.

 Problem-solving is the best way to advance the fields of AI and machine learning, and this is why tech firms such as Google, IBM and Microsoft are showing interest in setting up AI research centers in Africa, a region where there are many large-scale problems that need to be addressed.

 In places such as Lagos, Google is tapping into the innovative spirit of business entrepreneurs whose limited resources do not get in their way as they strive to develop microeconomic solutions.
 In Accra, Google sees an advantage with regard to the solid track record of research collaboration between Ghanaian universities and their counterparts in other African nations.